newest UPDATe

 Entrepreneurship

-We emphasize the development of entrepreneurial projects that will eventually allow the residents of Namutumba to support themselves.
-These have included small community businesses such as the raising and selling of poultry, eggs, and livestock, boda-boda (motorized scooter-taxis) rentals and rideshares, and even the opening of small stores in the larger Namutumba town center.
+We support entrepreneurial projects that will eventually allow the residents of Namutumba to support themselves.
+These have included small community businesses such as the raising and selling of poultry, eggs, and livestock, a sewing project that will supply school uniforms and clothing to sell in Uganda, and the opening of small stores in the larger Namutumba town center.

 Health